babeknaan/Biologie_Structurale/README.md

 ![Alt text](https://github.com/Nine-s/Biologie_Structurale/blob/master/Images/fft_Power_of_img_embryos.jpg "Reference Image") *Figure 1: Output of ////// plugin showing the power spectrum of the image*

+Compare the *FFT* plugins can be done thanks to a quantitative approach, but it is hard to compare it qualitatively.
+Indeed, it is difficult to know what the *FFT* of an image should look like.
+But we can see that the two plugins do not display the same windows, and it is a thing we can compare.
+We can see that each plugin display two images.
+The *Xlib* plugin displays the image of the real part of the image (which interest us) and also the imaginary part of the image.
+The real part represent the cosinus waves and the imaginary part the sinus waves. ???
+We can see that the Power FFT of Xlib and the Real part FFT of Preibisch display the same information.
+Nevertheless, the second window open by the plugins bring us different information. .......

+Concerning the *Preibisch* plugin, it displays the power spectrum and the phase spectrum of the embryos. ???

 /!\ à faire -> numéroter les pages, revoir le nb d'iter warmup+test, rajouter des trucs dans l'intro, ajouter les images,